polterguy/polterguy.github.io/tutorials/database-crud/index.md

 two endpoints.
 Just remember that regardless of what table you choose, the primary key parts to the update endpoint is the criteria of _which item to update_.
 Magic only creates endpoints that supports updating _one item at the time by default_ - And the generator does not produce code allowing you to change the primary key.
+For the _"put"_ and _"delete"_ endpoints, the primary key(s) for your tables are also _mandatory_ and you have to supply these, otherwise the backend will return an error to you.

 ### Meta data